Lillian Langdon

 Lillian Langdon (November 25, 1860 – February 8, 1943) was an American film actress of the silent era.
 She appeared in more than 80 films between 1912 and 1928.

-Born in Newark, New Jersey, Langdon was a descendant of Montgomery Pike, discoverer of Pike's Peak, and Jasper Crane, founder of Newark.
+Born in Newark, New Jersey, Langdon was a descendant of Zebulon Pike, discoverer of Pike's Peak, and Jasper Crane, founder of Newark.
 She acted on stage before she began her career in films.
 In private life, she was known as Lillie H. Bolles.

 She died at her home in Santa Monica, California, aged 82.